These Notes are divided into the following sections:

 Symmetry

-If a molecule/ion has crystallographic symmetry then this should be described in both the Abstract and the Comment.
+If a molecule/ion has crystallographic symmetry then this should be described in both the Abstract or Results and discussion sections.
 Check for consistency in the chemical formula, value of Z, chemical scheme, and textual description.

-Often a symmetry code, e.g. (i), may appear in text and in Tables.
-Each code should refer to only one symmetry operator; you may not be able to deal with this in Tables (it will be tidied up in the production of the proofs), because it is handled automatically by the typesetting software, but you should ensure that the author uses unique and consistent symmetry codes in Figures, their captions, and the text.
+Often a symmetry code, e.g. (i), may appear in the text and in Tables and Figures.
+Each code should refer to only one symmetry operator; you may not be able to deal with this in Tables (it will be tidied up in the production of the proofs), because it is handled automatically by the typesetting software, but you should ensure that you use unique and consistent symmetry codes in Figures, their captions, and the text.

 Text formatting

-The length of lines in the CIF is unimportant, except they must be <80 characters.
+The length of lines in the CIF is unimportant, except they should be <80 characters.
 Be careful not to generate longer lines when editing.
 Avoid hyphenation of words across line breaks.

-Spaces are needed after punctuation (period, comma, semi-colon and colon), but no spaces before punctuation, after ([ and before )], and before \%.
+Spaces are needed after punctuation (period, comma, semi-colon and colon) and before \%A, but no spaces before punctuation, after ([ and before )], and before \%.

-Paragraphs in text sections are separated by blank lines.
+Paragraph breaks in text sections are created by inserting blank lines.

 Ensure that there are no comment lines beginning with # inside semi-colon delimited text blocks; they are treated as normal text !